 Andrew Wong —

-Assistant Professor, Anthropology Department, California State University East Bay.
+Associate Professor, Department of Anthropology, California State University East Bay.

 Dissertation: Tongzhi, ideologies, and semantic change